Lathyrus clymenum: Fava santorinis

 The cooked fava are mixed with chopped onion into a purée, typically served with chopped onion, olive oil and lemon juice.

 Nutrient content

-The plant Lathyrus clymenum which the 'Fava Santorinis' is made of, has very high content of protein (25%) and is an excellent source of dietary fibre (26%).
+The seeds of Lathyrus clymenum, from which fava Santorinis is made, has a very high protein content (25%) and is an excellent source of dietary fibre (26%).
 It is very low in fat, as most of its carbohydrates derive from complex carbohydrates and protein.

-Although it looks like the Indian 'Toor Dal' or 'Chana Dal', it is a completely different species with much higher nutritional value.
+Although it looks like the Indian toor dal or chana dal, it is a completely different species with much higher nutritional value.

-There is historical evidence that pulses and in particular wild lentils started being cultivated in Greece in 6,000 BC (for example, Lathyrus clymenum was found in jars in the ruins of Akrotiri, Santorini, which date from approximately 1600 BC).
-The Greek microclimate has been ideal for the evolution of such crops, and the Greeks have mastered their cooking and have benefited from their high nutritional value throughout history.
+There is historical evidence that pulses and wild lentils in particular started being cultivated in Greece in 6,000 BCE.
+Lathyrus clymenum has been found in jars in the ruins of Akrotiri, Santorini, which date from approximately 1600 BCE.
+The Greek microclimate has been ideal for the evolution of such crops and the Greeks have mastered cooking them and benefited from their high nutritional value throughout history.